KozlovKV/NSU-repo/materials/1/digital_platforms/konsp.md

 ## Memory-mapped I/O
 **See [Shefarenko book pg.
 252](./tome.pdf)**

-Main idea is redrirrecting CPU data-bus from RAM to external devices' registers that weill be considered as memory cells.
+Main idea is redrirrecting CPU data-bus from RAM to external devices' registers that will be considered as memory cells.
 This concept let us safe using `ld`, `st` instruction working with I/O devices.
 Convetionally, for 256-byte RAM we use 16 addresses `0xf0`-`0xff` for external devices.

 For using memory-mapped I/O we should create I/O bus which is composed from:
 - `in-out` - copies `rd/wr` CPU output